 MassSpringDashpot

-movement of a mass-spring-damper system, coupled (by joints) with other %MOVE_rigid% or %MOVE_MassSpringDashpot% items
+movement of a mass-spring-damper system coupled (by joints) with other %MOVE_rigid% or %MOVE_MassSpringDashpot% geometries

-A mass-spring-damper item comprises of exactly TWO instances of an FPM_point .
-Those two points initially mark the beginning and end location of the spring, and the form connection bonds to other
+BND_point definitions.
+Those two points initially mark the beginning and end location of the spring, and form the connection bonds to other

 %MOVE_rigid% or

-If optional non-zero spring and damping forces are provided, then the total forces are calculated as follows : \begin{align}
+Damping Force are provided, then the total forces are calculated as follows:

 \( {\bf dx}\) is the change in spring length which can be obtained via the function xCOG(4) or xCOG(5), see